 The vendor management process can be divided into various stages depending on the type and scale of the organization.
 The components of the vendor management system are listed below:

-screening and identifying the right vendor for the goods/service requirements in the organization is the first step in vendor management.
+Screening and identifying the right vendor for the goods/service requirements in the organization is the first step in vendor management.
 Vendor sourcing involves shortlisting multiple vendors, requesting RFPs (request for proposal), comparing RFPs from various vendors, and choosing the vendor based on a performance track record, capacity, discounts, and communication efficiency of the vendor.

-negotiating the price and payment terms with the vendor is an essential part of vendor management.
+Negotiating the price and payment terms with the vendor is an essential part of vendor management.
 Vendor contracts must be streamlined such that the supplier and the buyer are mutually benefited.
-Negotiations with vendors must focus on points like start and end dates of the contract, goods/services included in the deal, price per line item, and terms and conditions binding both parties.
+Negotiations with vendors must focus on points like the start and end dates of the contract, goods/services included in the deal, price per line item, and terms and conditions binding both parties.

-successful contract negotiation leads to the next step, which is onboarding the vendor.
+Successful contract negotiation leads to the next step, which is onboarding the vendor.
 Vendor onboarding is done by gathering complete vendor information and documentation required for the approval of the vendor.
 Approved vendors are listed as trusted vendors by the organization.
 The vendor information must include tax forms, insurance details, payment channels, and other information required for smooth financial transactions.

-Vendor performance monitoring:
+4. Vendor performance monitoring:

-tracking the performance of vendors that are onboarded should be done at all stages of vendor relationship management.
+Tracking the performance of vendors that are onboarded should be done at all stages of vendor relationship management.
 Some of the parameters against which vendor performance should be evaluated are on-time delivery, quality of supplied goods/services, customer service levels, and volumes of supply.

-Vendor risk management:
+5. Vendor risk management:

-potential risks associated with vendors like data security concerns, intellectual property, and compliance breaches, have a direct impact on the buyer’s business.
+Potential risks associated with vendors like data security concerns, intellectual property, and compliance breaches, have a direct impact on the buyer’s business.
 The vendor management system must keep track of potential risks while onboarding new vendors and also for existing vendors.

-ensuring timely payments is important for establishing strong vendor relationships.
+Ensuring timely payments is important for establishing strong vendor relationships.
 Payment terms that have been agreed on in the vendor contract should be adhered to for healthy and long-term vendor relationships.

 Types of Vendor Management Systems